 Assessment Related Requirements

-1. Students are required not to begin searching for an industry placement until they have attended an Induction Seminar for 2014.
+1. Students are required to begin searching for an industry placement after they have attended an Induction Seminar for the 2017 MIP course.

 5. The Host is offered the option of submitting the student's evaluation form confidentially.